No results found. Try another search?

 4. Dumfries’s oldest pub is The Globe Inn.
 Established in 1610 it became the favourite haunt of Robert Burns during the last eight years of his life.
 The poet died at the young age of 37.

-6. The UK’s first ever ostrich farmer lived in Dumfries & Galloway!
-The area enjoys a warmer climate than much of Scotland due to the southern location.
+6. The UK’s first-ever ostrich farmer lived in Dumfries & Galloway!
+The area enjoys a warmer climate than much of Scotland due to its southern location.

 7. The pedal bicycle was invented in Keir Mill, just 14 miles from Dumfries, by Kirkpatrick Macmillan who was a local blacksmith.